day8/re-frame/docs/MentalModelOmnibus.md

 mov BYTE PTR [ebx], 2
 ```

-Assembly instructions are data, right?
+Assembly instructions are represented as data, right?
 Data which happens to be "executable"
 by the right machine - an x86 machine in the case above.

 I'd like you to now look back at that collection of events and view it in the
-same way - data which can be executed - by the right machine.
+same way - data instructions which can be executed - by the right machine.

 Wait.
 What machine?
 Well, the Event Handlers you register collectively implement
 the "machine" on which these instructions execute.
+When you register a new event handler,
+it is like you are adding to the instruction set of the "machine".

 In this repo's README, near the top, I explained that re-frame had a
 Data Oriented Design.
 Typically, that claim means there's a DSL (Domain specific language)